 Asher Perlin is a seasoned attorney who has developed a diverse legal practice with a focus on appeals and major motions.
 Mr. Perlin’s oral argument style has attracted the attention of courts and commentators.
 In a Federalist Society podcast discussing the Supreme Court oral argument in Rubin v.
 Islamic Republic of Iran, the expert presenter commented that “Mr. Perlin … really did an excellent job arguing a very tough case.”
 At the close of the argument before the D.C.
 Circuit in Bauer v.
-Mavi Marmara, Judge Harry Edwards stated that he “appreciate[d]” Mr. Perlin’s “tempered argument,” and added that he found it “helpful to the court.”
+Mavi Marmara, one of the judges stated that he “appreciate[d]” Mr. Perlin’s “tempered argument,” and added that he found it “helpful to the court.”

 Before starting his own firm, Asher served as the outside lead appellate counsel and federal litigation resource for a 100-lawyer Florida real estate law firm.
 During this time Asher also served as the outside general counsel for the firm, advising its management team on complex internal governance issues and supervising and collaborating with various specialized outside attorneys.